handro123/E46_Seat_Memory_K-Bus/README.md

 ## Assembly

 I soldered female headers onto the PCB and male header pins onto everything to make it easily removeable if needed.
 Only place where I couldn't find headers were for the 3.5mm pitch on the LIN-Bus Breakout Board output, so those wires are soldered to the PCB and then screw into the terminal block.
+See below pictures for how I did it.
 Alternativly you can solder everything directly to the PCB and use some 3.5mm pitch male headers like below, but you have desolder the terminal block first. https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/1986717-3/3283614

 ![3-5mm_pitch_header-1986717-3](https://github.com/handro123/E46_Seat_Memory_K-Bus/assets/838689/d4dfacfe-0f54-4989-81d5-a58356d82baa)